 --reset prompt write_file .bin /sys/mcuimg.bin

-/sys/mcuimg.bin is the file that the CC3200 launchpad runs on its ARM Cortex-M4 core when powered or reset.
+/sys/mcuimg.bin is the file that the CC3200 loads and starts on its user-accessible ARM Cortex-M4 core when powered or reset.

 The tool will prompt you to bridge the SOP2 jumper and press the reset button on the launchpad: